Course Name: Harbor Lights Golf & Country Club

 Red 36 2152 32.9 114

-The 5th hole is their first par 3 as a straightforward unremarkable 143 yarder.
+The 5th hole is the first par 3 as a straightforward unremarkable 143 yarder.
+This green is well-protected by four bunkers at the corners.
 The 6th hole is the second par 3 in a row, but this one is much more difficult at 206 yards.
 A creek drains into a small pond just right of this green while the end of the driving range guards the left.
 The par 4 7th is only 310 yards made difficult by a ridiculous large tree in the middle of the fairway.
 Another extremely short par 4 at 303 yards, the 8th hole is so tight it’s not even clear where you should be aiming off the tee box.
 A large bunker guards the front of this green and makes driving the green pretty much impossible.
 The finishing hole at Harbor Lights is the best designed hole on the course but is unfortunately a par 5 at just under 450 yards.
 Had this dogleg left been a long par 4, it would have been a great hole.
 As a par 5, however, players can go iron – wedge -wedge, making it a fairly weak hole.
+This green opens up to the Bay and marina, offering a fairly picturesque approach shot.

 General Comments: There is a tiny range, and the workers in the proshop have been nothing but friendly.
 This course is usually not super busy, making it a quick 9 holes.